gitkraken/gk-dev-docs/gk-dev/gk-dev-subscription.md

    When ready, click **Purchase** to complete the transaction.

 5. **Allocate new licenses**
-   After purchase, go to [gitkraken.dev/users](https://gitkraken.dev/users) to assign licenses to users.
+   After purchase, go to [gitkraken.dev/users](https://gitkraken.dev/users?source=help_center&product=gitkraken_dot_dev) to assign licenses to users.

-For more information, see [Managing users](https://gitkraken.dev/help/users).
+For more information, see [Managing Roles, Users, Teams, SSO](https://help.gitkraken.com/gk-dev/gk-dev-organization/).

 ***